calc1f4r/calc1f4r/README.md

 🔒 Auditing and securing decentralized applications (dApps) across EVM-based chains.

-🔍 Identifying and exploiting vulnerabilities in smart contracts to enhance their security.
+🔍 In freetime builds those python scripts your friend told you about in msf

 💡 Proficient in: Solidity, JavaScript, Python